Ventilation for gas appliances

 Outdoor gas appliances

-If you intend to use an outdoor gas appliance in an area that is partially enclosed, such as a verandah, courtyard or gazebo, the area must have either:
+If you intend to use an outdoor gas appliance in an area that is partially enclosed, such as a verandah or courtyard, the area must have either:

 • no roof

-• at least two of the sides completely open with the open sides being at least half of the total wall area
+• at least two of the sides completely open - these open sides must be at least half of the total wall area

-• one side is open and 30% of the remaining area is unrestricted, eg large, permanently open windows or vents.
+• one side is open and 30% of the remaining area is unrestricted, for example large, permanently open windows.

-For a non-rectangular area, follow the same principles and ensure at least half of the wall space around the structure is open for ventilation.
+For an area that isn’t a rectangle, use the same principle so at least half of the wall space around the structure is open.

 No roof on structure